University Public Records Directory

 Elections & Voter Records

-University, Mississippi voters are served by the Lafayette County Election Commission, located at the Lafayette County Courthouse, 300 North Lamar Boulevard, Oxford, MS 38655, phone (662) 234-5747.
-The Lafayette County Circuit Clerk administers elections and voter registration at the same address.
-Mississippi voters can register online at www.sos.ms.gov/Elections-Voting/Pages/Voter-Registration-Information.aspx or in person at the Circuit Clerk's office; the registration deadline is 30 days before any election.
-Applicants must provide a valid Mississippi driver's license or state ID number, or the last four digits of their Social Security number.
-As an unincorporated community, University has no municipal government and therefore no city elections.
-University residents vote in Lafayette County, state, and federal elections.
-Polling place assignments for University voters can be found using the Mississippi Secretary of State's polling place locator at www.sos.ms.gov/pollingplace or by contacting the Circuit Clerk.
-Mississippi's Public Records Act makes certain election records publicly accessible, including voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Secretary of State and local election commissions, candidate qualifying documents, and precinct-level election results.
-In the November 2024 presidential election, Lafayette County reported approximately 60% voter turnout with over 26,000 ballots cast from approximately 43,000 registered voters; Donald Trump carried Lafayette County with approximately 55% of the vote.
-For the November 3, 2026 general election, University and Lafayette County voters will decide races including Mississippi's U.S. Senate seat (Senator Roger Wicker's seat is up for election in 2024, and Senator Cindy Hyde-Smith's seat will be up in 2026), all four U.S. House seats, state legislative seats in the Mississippi Senate District 9 and Mississippi House District 12 which cover University, Lafayette County offices including Sheriff and Board of Supervisors positions, and potentially ballot initiatives or constitutional amendments.
-Mississippi does not hold gubernatorial elections in 2026 (next in 2027).
-Mississippi offers absentee voting by mail for voters who will be away from their county on election day, are 65 or older, have a temporary or permanent disability, are a parent/guardian/spouse of a person with a disability, or are required to work during all poll hours.
-Absentee ballot applications must be submitted to the Lafayette County Circuit Clerk, with the deadline 5 business days before the election for mail ballots; completed ballots must be received by 7:00 PM on election day.
+Mississippi voters can register online at www.sos.ms.gov/Elections-Voting/Pages/Voter-Registration-Information.aspx or in person at the Circuit Clerk's office, with registration closing 30 days before any election.
+Applicants need a valid Mississippi driver's license or state ID number, or the last four digits of their Social Security number.
+Polling place assignments can be found through the Mississippi Secretary of State's polling place locator at www.sos.ms.gov/pollingplace or by calling the Circuit Clerk.
+The Mississippi Public Records Act makes certain election materials publicly accessible, including voter registration lists available for purchase for political purposes, campaign finance reports filed with the Secretary of State and local election commissions, candidate qualifying documents, and precinct-level results.
+In the November 2024 presidential election, Lafayette County saw approximately 60% voter turnout with over 26,000 ballots cast from approximately 43,000 registered voters; Donald Trump carried the county with approximately 55% of the vote.
+For the November 3, 2026 general election, voters in the area will decide races including Mississippi's U.S. Senate seat (Senator Cindy Hyde-Smith's seat will be up in 2026), all four U.S. House seats, state legislative seats in Mississippi Senate District 9 and Mississippi House District 12 which cover the community, Lafayette County offices including Sheriff and Board of Supervisors positions, and potentially ballot initiatives or constitutional amendments.
+Mississippi does not hold gubernatorial elections in 2026, with the next scheduled for 2027.
+Absentee voting by mail is available for voters who will be away from their county on election day, are 65 or older, have a temporary or permanent disability, are a parent, guardian, or spouse of a person with a disability, or are required to work during all poll hours.
+Absentee ballot applications go to the Lafayette County Circuit Clerk, with a deadline of 5 business days before the election for mail ballots; completed ballots must arrive by 7:00 PM on election day.

 Frequently Asked Questions